-On July 1, 2018, the Company adopted IAS 29, Financial Reporting in Hyperinflationary Economies, which outlines the use of the hyperinflationary accounting to consolidate and report its Argentine operating subsidiary.
+The Company applies IAS 29, Financial Reporting in Hyperinflationary Economies, which outlines the use of the hyperinflationary accounting to consolidate and report its Argentine operating subsidiaries.

-The application of hyperinflationary accounting requires restatement of the Argentine subsidiary's non-monetary assets and liabilities, shareholders' equity and comprehensive loss items from the transaction date when they were first recognized into the current purchasing power which reflects a price index current at the end of the reporting period before being included in the consolidated financial statements.
-To measure the impact of inflation on its financial position and results, the Company has elected to use the Wholesale Price Index (Indice de Precios Mayoristas or "IPIM") for periods up to December 31, 2016, and the Retail Price Index (Indice de Precios al Consumidor or "IPC") thereafter.
+The application of hyperinflationary accounting requires restatement of the Argentine subsidiaries' nonmonetary assets and liabilities, shareholders' equity and comprehensive loss items from the transaction date when they were first recognized into the current purchasing power which reflects a price index current at the end of the reporting period before being included in the consolidated financial statements.
+To measure the impact of inflation on its financial position and results, the Company has elected to use the Wholesale Price Index (Indice de Precios Mayoristas or "IPIM') for periods up to December 31, 2016, and the Retail Price Index (Indice de Precios al Consumidor or "IPC') thereafter.
 These price indices have been recommended by the Government Board of the Argentine Federation of Professional Councils of Economic Sciences ("FACPCE").